 - Hardware Version.
 The modem router model. - Firmware Version.
 The version of the modem router firmware.
 It changes if you upgrade the modem router firmware. - Cable Modem Serial Number.
 The serial number of the cable modem. - CM Certificate.
 The status of the cable modem certificate.
-If Not installed displays as the status, contact your Internet service provider. - CM MAC.
-The MAC address of the cable modem. - LAN Port.
-The MAC address of LAN port 1.
+If Not installed displays as the status, contact your Internet provider. - LAN Port.
 The following information also displays: - MAC Address.
 The Media Access Control address.
-This address is the unique physical address that the Ethernet (LAN) port of the modem router uses. - IP Address.
+This address is the unique physical address that the Ethernet (LAN) port of the modem router uses. - IP Address/Mask.
 The IP address that the Ethernet (LAN) port of the modem router uses.
-The default is 192.168.0.1. - DHCP Server.
+The default is 192.168.0.1. - DHCP.
 Identifies whether the built-in DHCP server of the modem router is active for the LAN-attached devices.

-For information about using the Reboot button, see Reboot the Modem Router on page 69.
+For information about using the Reboot button, see Reboot the Modem Router on page 68.